Nikoraii/pizza-delivery/README.md

 # This project is still in development.
 > Index.php with the phpmailer contact form is done.
 Menu.php that shows items from database is done.
 The cart is currently in development.

-Pizza online delivery CRUD web application that, when finished, users will be able to login/register and order food.
+Online pizza delivery CRUD web application that, when finished, users will be able to login/register and order food.
 The orders will show up in the employee’s panel which can further process the order.
 Admin will be able to change user and employee settings.

 ![This is an image](/screenshots/1.hero.jpg)